LeningAleksei/QA_Courses_24_group/README.md

 # QA_Courses_24_group
-This branch was created to work on SQL
+This branch was created to work